-- Click the Next button on the Import Test Case Wizard pop-up window.
+- Select Next.
 The Import Test Case Wizard redisplays.
 The fields in the ‘Available fields for mapping’ area at the top of the screen are the fields in the Excel spreadsheet.
 The fields in the ‘qTest’s Test Case Fields area in the left column of the screen are the fields in Field Settings in qTest Manager.

 - To perform the field mapping, drag and drop each column name from the ‘Available fields for mapping’ area to the ‘Imported Spreadsheet’s Columns’ in the right column, to the right of the corresponding qTest Test Case field.

 IMPORTANT: Do not map the Test Case ID. qTest Manager will auto-generate this value.

 HINT: The Excel column name and corresponding qTest field name do not have to match.
 For example, if the Excel column is called ‘Test Case Status’ and the qTest field is called Status, that’s fine.